 The Christmas Handbook contains over 100 things to make, and 50 games and activities for making gifts, festve food and things to wear.
 Some of the topics included are Countdown to Christmas; Father Christmas; Outside in the Snow; Decorations; Food for Christmas; Fun and Games.

 In The Magic Handbook the Magician reveals scores of baffling tricks to our group of children, and explains how to perform each one in easy-to-follow picture-strip format.
 Only the most simple props are used, all of which can be found around the house or in your local high-street shops.
 To give your performance a professional touch there are patterns for costumes that can be made to fit all shapes and sizes, and tips to give your show polish and style.
 There are also ideas for throwing a magic party, complete with themed invitations, tableware, food and drink.

 The Witch's Handbook is a homely collection of things to do and make, specifically aimed at the witch's tastes and talents.
 There are spells and superstitions, recipes and crafts, gardening and fortune-telling, all the things a successful witch needs to know.
-It was first published in 1984 and since then there have been 30 editions.
-The most recent, Le Grand Livre Pratique de la Sorcière, was published in 2006 by Gulf Stream in France.
+It was first published in 1984 and since then there have been over 30 editions.
+A Spanish version was published by Ediciones Maeva in 2018.

 1000 Things You Ought To Know, written by Ginette Chevalier, is a fascinating collection of hints and tips of all kinds.
 Black and white line drawings.